 Integrated Local Threat Level of Reefs: Estimated threat to coral reefs from combined local activities.
 Local threats include: coastal development; marine-based pollution and damage; watershed-based pollution; overfishing and destructive fishing practices.

 Additional data for global threats to coral are available from the data provider.
-Please click on the “Download from source” button to find these data available on the source website.
+Please click on the “Download from source” button to find this data available on the source website.

 Excerpts of this description page were taken from the source metadata.
 Resource Watch shows only a subset of the dataset.
 For access to the full dataset and additional information, click on the “Learn more” button.